The Fulbright Foreign Student Program

-The Fulbright scholarship will fund up to two years of study at the master’s degree level at a U.S. university starting in the fall of 2022.
+The Fulbright scholarship will fund up to two years of study at the Master’s degree level at a U.S. university starting in the fall of 2024.
 All disciplines and academic fields of study are available under this program, with the exception of medicine and other clinical studies.
 The program provides funding for tuition, round-trip international travel, living stipends, and health insurance.
-Iraqis, both men and women from all parts of the country who have outstanding academic records and work experience are urged to apply.
+Iraqis, both men and women from all parts of the country who have outstanding academic records and work experience, are urged to apply.

-The Fulbright Program strives to ensure diversity among its participants, and encourages applicants of all backgrounds – including those with disability – to apply.
-The majority of U.S. universities have disability offices and can provide support services to students.
-Accommodations may include providing note-takers for students with learning disabilities, removing physical barriers to provide access to classrooms, providing course materials in Braille, sign language interpreters, etc.
+The Fulbright Foreign Student program seeks to ensure diversity among its participants and encourages applicants from all backgrounds – including those with disabilities – to apply.
+The majority of American universities have offices for people with disabilities and can provide support services to students.
+The accommodation includes providing notebooks for students with learning difficulties, the slip of physical barriers to provide access to semester classes, deliver the courses’ materials in Braille, sign language interpreters, etc.